mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Add/remove ids to/from MEI

-`xml:id`s can be either added or removed with `Add ids to MEI` and `Remove ids from MEi`.
+`xml:id` can be either added or removed with `Add ids to MEI` and `Remove ids from MEi`.
 Removing keeps all `@xml:id` that are referenced somewhere (e.g. by a slur) to not lose any information about the encoding.

 ## Rerender via Verovio